ocwg/spec/spec/spec-0.2.md

 - **parent**: The ID of the parent node.
 There SHOULD be only one parent per child.
 - **child**: The ID of the child node.
 A parent can have multiple children (expressed my multiple parent-child relations).
 - **inherit**: A boolean flag indicating if the child should inherit properties from the parent.
 Default is `false`.
-  - Exact semantics of inheritance are defined by the application.
+  - The Exact semantics of inheritance are defined by the application.
-  - In general, when looking for JSON properties of a node, and finding them undefined, an app should look for the same value in the parent node.
+  - In general, when looking for JSON properties of a node and finding them undefined, an app should look for the same value in the parent node.
   This chain of parents should be followed until root is reached or a cycle is detected.